Summary of the programme. It is advisable to check the information and more detailed instructions on the more detailed event-specific pages below.

 The actual festivities of the Conferment start for the Master graduands at the wreath-weaving dinner on Thursday evening.
 The dinner is hosted by the honoured parent of the official wreath-weaver.
 The evening will feature speeches, musical numbers and festive anticipation of the following day’s Conferment act.

-On Thursday afternoon, while the Master graduands are rehearsing their part of the Conferment act, the Doctor graduands and their companions (the sword-whetters) will have an audience with the rector at the main building, beginning approx. 17:00.
+On Thursday afternoon, while the Master graduands are rehearsing their part of the Conferment act, the Doctor graduands and their companions (the sword-whetters) will have an audience with the rector at the main building, in Christina, beginning at approximately.
+17:00.
+The duration is around 45 minutes.

 Where and when: Kulttuurikasarmi (Narinkka 2), doors open at 18:00 (seated at tables by 19:00).
 The programme concludes around 23:00.